iobroker-bot-orga/manage-prs/templates/X0000-Copyright-2025/description.md

 ## Changes provided by this PR

-This PR updates the copyright year to 2025 in the following files:
+This PR updates the copyright year in the following files:

 - **README.md**: Updates copyright year in the License section
 - **LICENSE**: Updates copyright year throughout the file